startinglinevc/Overview/README.md

 We recognize that as an entrepreneur it can often be difficult to gauge whom we know "well," so in general its best to bias towards introductions through founders we've invested in, or even employees at the companies we've invested in.
 As early stage investors, we often have 1:1 relationships with many of the first 50+ employees.

+In our first fund, we led investments off both cold e-mails and cold Twitter dms.
+We do read them and we do act on the ideas that inspire us.

 ## How We Think
 We try to produce a substantial amount of content and make it accessible widely.
-We even took the drastic step of open-sourcing our quarterly LP letters so you can gain insight into the trends we're following, how we see the world, and the narrative we're telling our own investors.
+We even open-source our quarterly LP letters so you can gain insight into the trends we're following, how we see the world, and the narrative we're telling our own investors.
 Here is a non-exhaustive list of ways to learn more about us:

 [Our Quarterly LP Letters](https://github.com/startinglinevc/Overview/blob/master/Quarterly%20Letters.md)